 - details and records about your treatment and care.

 - results of scans, laboratory tests, and any other tests.

 - relevant information about people that care for you and know you well.

 - basic details about associated people e.g. your spouse / partner, children, carers, relatives etc.

 This information may be given to us directly by you.
 Our staff record information about you as part of your care.
 The staff who do this include surgeons, optometrists, nurses, HCTs, administrative & support staff.

 We may also hold information relating to your direct care which has been provided to us by other NHS organisations such as your GP and optician.

 Processing your data for direct care and administrative purposes.

 We need to collect, record, store and use your personal data in order to provide our healthcare services to you.
-Face Clinic Ltd has a lawful basis for processing personal data and meets the condition for processing special data.
+Dr Tahmina Pearsall Ltd has a lawful basis for processing personal data and meets the condition for processing special data.